hanabi-sama/Internship_Dsoft_mid2021/README.md

 # Internship_Dsoft_mid2021
-all about my task in internship at Dsoft JSC from 05/2021-07/2021
+All about my tasks in internship at Dsoft JSC from 05/2021-07/2021
+- About git & github
+- About Linux basic commands & Vim
+- About pip & python ide
+- About python introduction
+- About python naming conventions and unitest
+- About python intermediate
+- About python oop & UML